Skip to main content

 As you gain experience with Invicti and run more scans, you might encounter scenarios where the scan coverage is inadequate despite seemingly correct authentication configuration, or the scan fails due to login issues, or the application requires a different authentication mechanism altogether.
 To assist you in troubleshooting such authentication-related issues, we offer comprehensive resources that delve deeper into common problems and provide effective solutions.

-These resources will cover a wide array of topics, including step-by-step guides on configuring different authentication types, best practices for optimizing authentication settings, troubleshooting techniques for common login failures, and advanced strategies for handling complex authentication scenarios.
+These resources cover a wide array of topics, including step-by-step guides on configuring different authentication types, best practices for optimizing authentication settings, troubleshooting techniques for common login failures, and advanced strategies for handling complex authentication scenarios.
 By leveraging these resources, you can enhance your understanding of Invicti's authentication mechanisms, fine-tune your scan profiles, and ensure comprehensive coverage of your web applications during vulnerability assessments.

 Review login sequence recorder